google/pprof/doc/README.md

 The objective of pprof is to generate a report for a profile.
 The report is generated from a location hierarchy, which is reconstructed from the profile samples.
-Each location contains two values: *flat* is the value of the location itself, while *cum* is the value of the location plus all its descendants.
+Each location contains two values:

+* *flat*: the value of the location itself.
+* *cum*: the value of the location plus all its descendants.

 Samples that include a location multiple times (eg for recursive functions) are counted only once per location.

 ## Options